-The GT is the path of a country going from a low to high income.
-Pt the difference in gdp (GDP per capita) is about 40 times.
+The GT is the path of a country going from a low to high income, i.e. from a poor LDC to a wealthy DC.
+Pt the difference in gdp (in PPP prices) is about 40 times.
 Most socio-political and institutional variables also have large changes when countries go through the GT.
-Tables 5-7 below show that this is indeed the case with the 6 variables we consider in the paper.
+Table 4 below shows that this is indeed the case with the 6 variables we consider in the paper.

 For example: The TI-hc index (from Transparency International) for honesty-corruption has a range of 7.9 from about 1.8 in the most corrupt country to about 9.7 in the most honest.
 If we compare the TI-hc of the 10% poorest to that of the 10% richest countries, they differ by almost 7 points, so the GT is somehow associated with a transition of corruption of about 85% of the observed range for the index, and also the correlation between income and the TI-hc is 0.81 in the data sample of Table 5.
 Thus the two variables are strongly connected.
-Paldam (2002) argues that the main direction of causality is from the GT to corruption, and the arguments are supported by the (informal) causality tests of Gundlach and Paldam (2007).
+Paldam (2002) argues that the main direction of causality is from the GT to corruption, and the arguments are supported by the causality analysis in Gundlach and Paldam (2007).

-The key idea of the GT-theory is the idea that development is a path where everything in society changes in much the same way.
-Thus the GT consists of a set of transitions in all proportions and institutions in society.
+The key idea of the GT-theory is that development is a path where the whole society changes in much the same way.6 Thus the GT consists of a set of transitions in all proportions and institutions in society.
 The GT is not a unique path, but rather a zone around such a path.
-All countries deviate somewhat, but the GT does give a lot of convergence.
-Thus, if we compare two countries that have both gone through the full transition, they are much more alike after the transition than they were before.
+All countries deviate somewhat, but the GT does give a lot of convergence.7 Thus, if we compare two countries that have both gone through the full transition, they are much more alike after the transition than they were before.